1. Never Pay Cover

 If the sales rep is wooing you with visions of Pilates and yoga classes, ask about additional fees.
 Many make you pay more for such classes.

 Fitness clubs oversell memberships in the hope that people won’t go.
-If just 20 percent of the members showed up at one time, most clubs would not have enough space or equipment to support them.
+If just 20 per cent of the members showed up at one time, most clubs would not have enough space or equipment to support them.
 Ask when the busiest times are, and show up then to see if the place is too crowded for your taste.
 (If your squats don’t follow these steps, you’re doing them wrong.)

 Personal trainers at gyms are on commission plus a small hourly rate.
 So beware of trainers who hound you to sign up for sessions—they’re most likely under pressure to make a sales goal.
 Instead, get a sense of the trainer’s genuine passion for fitness.
 If he or she doesn’t pressure you, that’s a good sign.